 - Intelligent suggestive algorithms 🦾

 They make precise and error-free translations much easier to get.
-Automation-powered tools can efficiently handle repetitive and time-consuming tasks, making daily schedules much fun and productive.
-As a result, businesses can achieve faster time-to-market, and respond to updates and feedback quicker.
+Automation-powered tools can efficiently handle repetitive and time-consuming tasks, making daily schedules more fun and productive.
+As a result, businesses can achieve faster time-to-market and respond to updates and feedback quickly.

 The power of AI-driven translation tech 🔗

 AI-driven translation tech is evolving fast.
-See, advanced Neural Machine Translation (NMT) has reached a professional level of development, serving as a time-saving partner for translators.
+See, after advanced Neural Machine Translation (NMT) reached a professional level of development, serving as a time-saving partner for translators, the industry received new tools like LLMs, which can now assist translators in maintaining both quality and volume in their work.

 🚄 Fast translations